 The domestic staff's quarters were transformed into the library, dormitory and infirmary.
 The greenhouse became the botany laboratory, and a new building, known today as Laurel Cottage, served as the chemistry laboratory.

-- The Slusser/Bayzick Building, formerly the Commons (1958), which houses the offices of Student Affairs, Continuing Education and student clubs and organizations;
+- The Slusser/Bayzick Building, formerly the Commons (1958), which houses the Black Box Theatre and the offices of Continuing Education and Reserve Officers' Training Corps (ROTC);

 - The Kostos Building (1970), named for former Campus Director Frank C. Kostos, which contains biology, chemistry and computer laboratories, as well as many classrooms;

-- The Physical Education Building (1976), containing free-weight, Cybex and aerobic rooms; main and auxiliary gyms; as well as an Olympic-size swimming pool;
+- The Physical Education Building (1976), containing free-weight, Cybex and aerobic rooms; main and auxiliary gyms and an Olympic-sized swimming pool;

-- North, South and West residence halls, housing 485 students, along with the recently remodeled Highacres Café, which offers a variety of convenient and affordable meal plans for both on- and off-campus students; and
+- North, South and West residence halls, housing 490 students, along with the Highacres Café, which offers a variety of convenient and affordable meal plans for both on- and off-campus students;

-- The Evelyn Graham Building (1991), which has state-of-the-art, multimedia-style classrooms, an amphitheater, computer lab and study areas.
+- The Evelyn Graham Building (1991), which features state-of-the-art, multimedia-style classrooms, an amphitheater, a computer lab and study areas; and

 Today, the administration building is the most recognized Penn State Hazleton structure, serving as one of the symbols of the campus.
-Recently, the island in the semi-circular driveway became the home to another Penn State icon -- the new Nittany Lion statue, a three-fourth's scale replica of the original at University Park.
+In 2014, it was renamed Pasco L. Schiavo Hall in honor of a longtime Penn State Hazleton supporter and benefactor.
+The island in the semi-circular driveway in front of Pasco L. Schiavo Hall is home to Penn State Hazleton's Nittany Lion statue, a three-fourth's scale replica of the original at University Park.

 Through gifts and purchases, Penn State Hazleton now consists of 125 acres of land, with the historic standing side-by-side with new and modern academic buildings, a manicured garden, a scenic overlook/picnic area, and a number of nature trails.